 The one thing every rider needs to know about dust

 An off-road buggy kicks up dust.
 That is the whole character of the trail: dry pine forest tracks, powdery clay and the occasional splash through a shallow water crossing.
 Every buggy in the group throws a little cloud behind it, and if you ride behind others you will meet that cloud.
-This is exactly why a helmet and goggles are provided free with your safari, and why the guide runs a proper briefing and a practice lap before you head into the hills.
-Whether you wear glasses or lenses, your eyes are going to be protected by goggles either way, so the real question is simply how your correction fits underneath them.
+This is exactly why a helmet is included with your safari and why protective goggles are on sale at our base, and why the guide runs a proper briefing and a supervised test drive before you head into the hills.
+Whether you wear glasses or lenses, goggles are what keeps the dust out, so the real questions are simply whether you bring your own pair or pick one up at the base, and how your correction fits underneath.

 Riding a buggy with glasses

 Glasses and buggy safaris get along better than you might expect.
-The goggles you are given are designed to sit over the top of most standard spectacle frames, sealing the dust out while your glasses keep the world in focus underneath.
+The goggles sold at our base are designed to sit over the top of most standard spectacle frames, sealing the dust out while your glasses keep the world in focus underneath.
 Riders call these OTG goggles, meaning "over the glasses," and while not every pair on the shelf is a perfect fit for every frame, the setup works well for the great majority of people.

 A few practical pointers make it smoother: